romangarms/OP-1Z-Sample-Manager/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 # PR Description

 ## Summary
 Briefly describe what this PR changes.
+Attach a screenshot if the PR contains a GUI change.

 ## Motivation
 Why is this change needed?
 What problem does it solve?